MattEhlers/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
+### 12/21/2021
-Include the date you created this project and README file.
 The original bikeshare project was created in December of 2021.
 This README file is also being created in December of 2021.
-They are both for a Udacity course called Programming for Data Science.
+They are both for a Udacity nanodegree course called Programming for Data Science.

-### Project Title
+### Udacity Bikeshare Project
-Replace the Project Title

-### Description
-Describe what your project is about and what it does
+This is for the Udacity Bikeshare and GIT projects

+### Bikeshare information and stats
+The project allows a user to select between bikeshare data for 3 different cities including Chicago, New York City, and Washington.
+They can also choose to view the data for a specific month that data is available for or a specific day.
+The user provides input for each of these fields and then a number of interesting data points are shared specific to the subset of data that was selected.
+The user also has a chance to look through some of the raw rows of data if they would like to.

 ### Files used
 Include the files used